-Jarvis is easy to use with an intuitive interface.
+Jasper is easy to use with an intuitive interface.
 When you open a template, it asks you for detailed information about your topic.
 Most require a product description, but the optional fields are what really make the content shine.

-Jarvis knows that good copy is branded and targeted to a particular kind of reader, so it asks for audience information and tone of voice.
+Jasper knows that good copy is branded and targeted to a particular kind of reader, so it asks for audience information and tone of voice.
 It even asks for example titles if you’re requesting blog post ideas.

 A Recipe for Great Content

-You can create your own Recipes or get started with one from the Jarvis site.
+You can create your own Recipes or get started with one from the Jasper site.
 There are several featured options, including Blog Post and Press Release.
 The most detailed and useful for beginning marketers is the Idea Factory:

 The only downside to Recipes is that to run them, you need a Pro plan or higher.
 But even with the more basic Starter plan, you can browse sample and community-generated Recipes and use them as manual templates.